-secret A string which is used to sign the cookie.
+- secret A string which is used to sign the cookie.
 The secret should be at least as long as the block size of the selected hash algorithm.
-For sha512 this would mean a 128 bit (64 character) secret.

-salt A namespace to avoid collisions between different uses of a shared secret.

-hashalg The HMAC digest algorithm to use for signing.
+For sha512 this would mean a 512 bit (64 character) secret. - salt A namespace to avoid collisions between different uses of a shared secret. - hashalg The HMAC digest algorithm to use for signing.
 The algorithm must be supported by the hashlib library.
-Default: 'sha512'.

-cookie_name The name of the cookie used for sessioning.
-Default: 'session'.

-max_age The maximum age of the cookie used for sessioning (in seconds).
-Default: None (browser scope).

-secure The 'secure' flag of the session cookie.
-Default: False.

-httponly Hide the cookie from Javascript by setting the 'HttpOnly' flag of the session cookie.
-Default: False.

-path The path used for the session cookie.
-Default: '/'.

-domains The domain(s) used for the session cookie.
+Default: 'sha512'. - cookie_name The name of the cookie used for sessioning.
+Default: 'session'. - max_age The maximum age of the cookie used for sessioning (in seconds).
+Default: None (browser scope). - secure The 'secure' flag of the session cookie.
+Default: False. - httponly Hide the cookie from Javascript by setting the 'HttpOnly' flag of the session cookie.
+Default: False. - samesite The 'SameSite' attribute of the cookie, can be either b"strict", b"lax", b"none", or None. - path The path used for the session cookie.
+Default: '/'. - domains The domain(s) used for the session cookie.
 Default: None (no domain).
-Can be passed an iterable containing multiple domains, this will set multiple cookies one for each domain.

-serializer An object with two methods: loads' and dumps.
+Can be passed an iterable containing multiple domains, this will set multiple cookies one for each domain. - serializer An object with two methods: loads' and dumps.
 The loads method should accept bytes and return a Python object.
 The dumps method should accept a Python object and return bytes.
 A ValueError should be raised for malformed inputs.
 Default: None', which will use a derivation of :func:'json.dumps' and ''json.loads.